-CITL Faculty Workshops on Making a Rapid Transition to Online Teaching: To support you during this time of rapid change, the Center for Innovation in Teaching and Learning, LTS staff, and others are offering a workshop series for Lehigh instructors covering topics outlined in this guide.
-Visit the workshop series website for details and to register, or to view previous live session recordings or to register for upcoming workshops.
+CITL Faculty Workshops on Online Teaching: The Center for Innovation in Teaching and Learning, other LTS staff, and faculty presenters have offered a number of workshops for Lehigh instructors covering topics outlined in this guide.
+Visit the workshop series website to view previous live session recordings or to register for upcoming workshops.

 Read on to learn how to: